Does filing for bankruptcy protection stop creditors from calling me or contacting me directly?

 What is a "lien strip?"

 If you have a first and second mortgage on your primary residence, and your house is worth less than the amount owed on the first mortgage, you may qualify to “lien strip” the second mortgage.
 In other words, you might be able to qualify to eliminate your second mortgage altogether and never have to pay it back.
-Many people are taking advantage of this option, especially given the current slump in the price of homes.

 Do I need to be behind on my bills to qualify for bankruptcy?